riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 ### PC-Relative Symbol Addresses

-32-bit PC-relative relocations for symbol addresses on pairs of instructions such as the `AUIPC+ADDI` instruction pair expanded from the `la` pseudo-instruction, in position independent code typically have an associated pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.
+32-bit PC-relative relocations for symbol addresses on sequences of instructions such as the `AUIPC+ADDI` instruction pair expanded from the `la` pseudo-instruction, in position independent code typically have an associated pair of relocations: `R_RISCV_PCREL_HI20` plus `R_RISCV_PCREL_LO12_I` or `R_RISCV_PCREL_LO12_S`.

 The `R_RISCV_PCREL_HI20` relocation refers to an `AUIPC` instruction